 The Policy and Advisory Committee (PAC) of the SD Housing for the Homeless Consortium (SDHHC) is the governing board for the SDHHC which is SD-500 CoC.
-The PAC is tasked with establishing priority and ranking criteria for all CoC applications, new and renewal, based on the Department of Housing and Urban Development (HUD) priorities noted in the 2021 NOFO, local priorities, and threshold requirements.
+The PAC is tasked with establishing priority and ranking criteria for all CoC applications, new and renewal, based on the Department of Housing and Urban Development (HUD) priorities noted in the 2022 NOFO, local priorities, and threshold requirements.

-HUD's Homeless Policy Priorities include:
+HUD's NOFO Policy Priorities include:

 - 1. Ending homelessness for all persons.

 - 2. Use a Housing First approach.

 - 3. Reducing Unsheltered Homelessness.

 - 4. Improve System Performance.

 - 5. Partner with Housing, Health, and Services Agencies.

 - 6. Advance Racial Equity.

-- 7. Involve Persons with Lived Experience.
+- 7. Improving assistance to LGBTQ+ Individuals.

+- 8. Including persons with lived experience in local planning processes.

+- 9. Increase affordable housing supply.